TENSIONS RISE. THE KING LEAVES SECRETLY FOR THE FRONTIER. HE IS STOPPED AND FORCED BACK TO PARIS

 -- Madame Campan, p.
 340

-• As a result the hundreds of royalist troops sent from the frontier to escort the king stay in the region much longer than the few hours planned.
-Few believe the explanation that they are there to protect a convoy of funds to pay soldiers' salaries, and fear that they will collect unpaid feudal dues or are a prelude to invasion.
+- The result: Hundreds of royalist troops sent from the frontier to escort the king stay in the region much longer than the few hours planned.
+The population does not believe the explanation that they are there to protect a convoy of funds to pay soldiers' salaries, and fear that they have come to collect unpaid feudal dues or are a prelude to invasion.

 Marie-Antoinette assumes the role of her maid.
 The little Dauphin is dressed as a girl, and the 13-year-old princess as a commoner.